will62794/will62794.github.io/_drafts/2025-03-17-transaction-isolation-models.md

 There are two notable, modern models of transaction isolation that try to capture some of this intuition formally: the [2015 model of Cerone et al.](https://drops.dagstuhl.de/storage/00lipics/lipics-vol042-concur2015/LIPIcs.CONCUR.2015.58/LIPIcs.CONCUR.2015.58.pdf) and the subsequent [Crooks 2017 client-centric model](https://dl.acm.org/doi/10.1145/3087801.3087802).

 If we consider transaction isolation under the above, "read-centric" view, then when we think about how to define an isolation level, we should first be concerned with how we define *what values a transaction can read*.
-If our isolation level makes no restrictions on this, then a transaction can read any value (in practice what a level like *read uncommitted* may give you).
+If our isolation level makes no restrictions on this, then a transaction can read any value (in practice how you might define a level like *read uncommitted*).
 More sensibly, we would expect a transaction to read states that are *reasonable*, in some sense.
 More concretely, we should expect that transactions actually read values written by other transactions.
-This could, in fact, be one possible isolation definition (similar to *read committed*), but is stronger than allowing transactions to read *any* value.
+This could, in fact, be one possible isolation definition (similar to *read committed*), and a step up in strength from allowing transactions to read any possible value.

 There are some other reasonable constraints, though.
 Basically, we likely expect that the possible states we read from came about through some "reasonable" execution of the transactions we gave to the database.
 One "reasonable" type of execution would be to execute these transactions in some sequential order.
 This is, for example, what we would expect out of a database system if we gave it a series of transactions one-by-one, with no concurrent overlapping between transactions.